JohnTerragnoli/ECE382_Lab02/README.md

 Next, the subroutine decryptCharacter was created.
 The whole point of this was to bring in a byte, XOR that byte with another byte, and then store the answer.
 This was tested by hardcoding and moving/XORing byte into a register.
 This was done for several cases just to make sure that the XORing process was working correctly.
 It did work correctly.

 Then the subroutine decryptMessage was created.
 The point of this subroutine is to step through the message and send one byte at a time through the subroutine decryptCharacter.
+Each iteration through decryptMessage calls decryptCharacter.
 In order to test that decryptMessage was stepping through correctly, I had the subroutine only read from the location in memeory and rewrite the coded message into the answer location.
 It did work correctly.
 Also, a creative way to had to be determined for finding the end of the message.
 It was noted that the basic message ended in 0x8f, and that byte was found no where else in the message.
 Therefore, when this byte was found the end of the message was found.
 I then tested the program again to make sure that it stopped at the correct place.
 Then, instead of writing the original message to the answer location, the decryptCharacter subroutie was utilized to decode each bit.
 To check the answer, the location 0x0200 was viewed and the data type changed to be "character".
 The following message was displayed.

 **Basic Functionality Answer**